fullmetalbrackets/blog/src/content/blog/comprehensive-guide-tailscale-securely-access-home-network.md

 Once it's finished installing, use the command `tailscale up`, go to the provided URL and login to connect the machine to your tailnet.
 (You'll go through the same quick process for each Linux machine you add to your tailnet.)

+> [warning] **Important!**
+>
 > By default using most Tailscale commands requires superuser privileges, i.e. `sudo`.
 You can change that with the command `sudo tailscale set --operator=$USER`, the specified user will then be able to execute Tailscale commands without `sudo`.
+>
-The rest of the guide will assume you did this.
+> The rest of the guide will assume you did this.

 Now go to the Tailscale admin console and you should see the machine there.
 By default all machines added to your tailnet need to re-authenticate every 90 days, which is a nice security measure, but you probably want to disable it at least for those machines that you trust and want to access through Tailscale long-term.